thunlp/KernelGAT/data/README.md

 # Data
 The data for Kernel Graph Attention Network for Fact Verification.
 [Paper](https://arxiv.org/pdf/1910.09796.pdf).

-It can be found at [Google Drive](https://drive.google.com/open?id=1cv9dfYN_dF8GyILFbON6IUB-iU3nsNLp).
+It can be found at [Ali Drive](https://thunlp.oss-cn-qingdao.aliyuncs.com/KernelGAT/FEVER/KernelGAT.zip).

 ## Introduction